Video Guide:

 How to Archive Rocks

-Once the due date arrives and you no longer want the Rock to appear in your L10s or on your personal page, it's time to archive it.
+Once the due date arrives and you no longer want the Rock to appear in your L10s, it's time to archive it.
 Click on the 3-dot menu and select Archive

 Archived Rocks are still accessible by clicking the Archived checkbox in any team's Rock page: